mesosphere/dcos-commons/frameworks/hdfs/docs/managing.md

 ## Determining a healthy Journal Node

-From the non-replaced Journal Nodes, confirm that a Journal Node is healthy, as defined by:
+From the non-replaced Journal Nodes, confirm that a Journal Node is healthy:
-  - Inspecting the `stderr` log and checking for absence of errors
+  - Inspect the `stderr` log and check for absence of errors.
-  - In `journal-data/hdfs/current`, checking for:
+  - In `journal-data/hdfs/current`, check for:
-    - consecutive `edits_xxxxx-edits_xxxxx` files with timestamps between each differing by ~2 minutes
+    - consecutive `edits_xxxxx-edits_xxxxx` files with timestamps between each differing by ~2 minutes.
-    - An `edits_inprogess_` file having been modified within the past 2 minutes
+    - An `edits_inprogess_` file modified within the past 2 minutes.

-Once identified, make note of which Journal Node is healthy.
+Once identified, make a note of which Journal Node is healthy.

 ## Fixing the unhealthy Journal Node